jaspector

 Permits cover new buildings, additions, basement finishes, tenant finishes, electrical/plumbing/mechanical work, decks, fences, roofing, pools, irrigation, and solar collectors

-Typical processing time is Most residential applications take about two to three days to review.【0†source】【0†source】【0†source】citeturn9view0.
+Building permit processing times in Raymore, MO typically run Most residential applications take about two to three days to review.【0†source】【0†source】【0†source】citeturn9view0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Raymore, MO.
 The following work is generally exempt: No specific exempt list on the page; the Development Guide indicates even minor changes with utilities often need permits, so consult staff before starting.【0†source】【0†source】【0†source】citeturn9view0.
+When in doubt, confirm with the local building department before starting work.